 The SPEAKER pro tempore.
 As previously announced, that unanimous consent request cannot be entertained.
-The Chair recognizes the gentleman from Florida.

 Mr. HASTINGS.
-Mr. Speaker, I am very pleased to yield to the gentlewoman from New York (Ms. CLARKE) for a unanimous consent request.
+Mr. Speaker, I am very pleased to yield to the gentle-woman from New York (Ms. CLARKE) for a unanimous consent request.

 Ms. CLARKE of New York.
 Mr. Speaker, I ask unanimous consent to bring up H.R.
 724, which would rescind Donald Trump's refugee ban and help unify the family of Farah Usa, a refugee who risked her life for United States forces in Iraq and whose father, mother, and sister are now barred from entering the United States of America.

 The SPEAKER pro tempore.
 As previously announced, that unanimous consent request cannot be entertained.
-The Chair recognizes the gentleman from Florida.

 Mr. HASTINGS.
 Mr. Speaker, I yield to the gentlewoman from New York (Mrs. CAROLYN B. MALONEY) for a unanimous consent request.